Roccaraso Ski Area

 Roccaraso ski area is also known as Alto Sangro and is the largest ski area in Central Italy – in fact one of the biggest in the whole of Italy!
 There are over 110kms of fantastic groomed pistes and state-of-the-art snowmaking facilities to rival many in the Alps.
 Aremogna, Pizzalto and Monte Pratello are ski areas, each providing an entry point, that have been joined up with modern, fast lifts.

-Roccaraso is in fact the resort at its base with the entry points of Aremogna and Pizza easily accessible just 10 minutes drive up the mountain.
-Linked to these area is Monte Pratello near Rivisondoli making one large linked-up area.
+Roccaraso is in fact the resort at its base with the entry points of Aremogna and Pizzalto easily accessible just 10 minutes drive up the mountain.
+Linked to these areas is Monte Pratello near Rivisondoli making one large linked-up area.
 On the same ski pass you also have 8kms of runs and a snowpark at nearby Pescocostanzo.

-In the last couple of years there have been new additions to the lifts with a new gondola and a new chairlift meaning it’s even easier to reach the slopes, although Roccaraso is rarely busy outside Italian holiday season.
-The ski area continues to invest in their lifts and ski runs and work will start on a new gondola in April 2020.
+In the last couple of years there have been new additions to the lifts with two new gondolas and a new chairlift meaning it’s even easier to reach the slopes, although Roccaraso is rarely busy outside Italian holiday season.
+The ski area continues to invest in their lifts, ski runs and snowmaking facilities.

 The mountain is great for all levels of skier with nursery slopes, easy blues, cruising reds and also some blacks for the experts.
 The slopes are wide, sunny and very well groomed.
 One of the joys of skiing in this part of Europe is that the tree line is higher, meaning it’s easier to ski in the trees when weather conditions are bad.
 Also, the trees are beech forest and not pine which give the mountains a very different aspect to the Alps.